-Garages and permanent outbuildings Visually inspected.
-There is a external storage cupboard in the rear garden.
-This is of sectional concrete construction, beneath a flat roof being overlaid in corrugated asbestos sheeting.
+Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.
 Outside areas and boundaries Visually inspected.

-The property has garden areas to the rear.
-The garden areas are surfaced in paving.
-The boundaries are formed in timber fencing and hedging. --
+The property has garden areas to the front and rear.
+The garden areas are surfaced in grass, chip stones and planting.
+The boundaries are formed in timber fencing, block walls and hedging.

-Communal areas

 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard construction.
+The ceilings are of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls and partitions are of plaster on the hard and plasterboard construction.
+There are areas of timber panelling and laminate panelling.
+There is an area with textured finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
-Sub Floor: No sub floor access was available.
+The ground floor is of solid construction.
+The first floors are formed

+Chimney breacte and finanteses Viewelly increased The internal doors consist of flush timber and timber/glazed style.
+The facings and skirtings are of flush style.
+The kitchen is fitted with a range of base mounted units having compatible worktops.
+Kitchen units were visually inspected excluding appliances.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-The internal doors consist of flush timber and timber-glazed style.
-Timber/glazed fixed wall panels are also in place.
-The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops.